American Board of Administrative Medicine

-- Master’s degree in business administration, medical management, health administration, or other advanced degree in healthcare management/administration
+- Master’s degree in business administration, medical management, health administration, or another advanced degree in healthcare management/administration

 - Healthcare management certification that includes the Certified Physician Executive (CPE) or American College of Healthcare Executives (FACHE) certifications

-- At least two years of cumulative experience in an administrative position and currently enrolled in a master’s program in Business Administration, Medical Management, Health Administration, or other advanced degree in healthcare management/administration
+- At least two years of cumulative experience in an administrative position and currently enrolled in a master’s program in Business Administration, Medical Management, Health Administration, or another advanced degree in healthcare management/administration

 - Letters of reference or qualification assessment forms from three individuals who can verify and describe directly observed skills, abilities, and interest in the areas of medical administrative experience